Vavassor/AdString/Documentation/source/reference/ad-string/types/ad-string.rst

     .. c:member:: void* allocator

-        The :term:`allocator` for the string.
+        The :term:`allocator` for the string or :c:macro:`NULL` when no allocator is associated.

+        This member is read-only.

     .. c:member:: int count

         The number of bytes in the string.

+        This member is read-only.